 Then, there are central government schemes which states and cities should proactively engage with.
 Simultaneously, states should explore avenues within their own budgets to focus on the Green Budget or city-specific Climate Action Plans.
 It is critical, at this stage, to not only conserve Guwahati’s green cover but also augment it as a measure against heat waves in the future.

 Barasha Das is an independent journalist based out of Guwahati, Assam.
 She reports on environment and Climate Change — causes, adverse impacts, and policies to combat climate disasters.
 She has extensively covered every aspect of reporting on ‘city’.
-She is also associated as a Research Writer with OnePointFive Tribe, a platform working for a Net-Zero Carbon Future.
+She is also associated as a Research Writer with ‘OnePointFive’, a community working for a Net-Zero Carbon Future.

-Harish Borah is a subject expert in cost/carbon studies within the building industry.
-He is the Principal ‘Carbon’ Expert for ADW Developments (UK); member of GRIHA’s ‘Technical Advisor Committee’, and Founder of OnePointFive Tribe.
-His work portfolio is spread across the UK/EU, the Middle East, and India.
-He has also been named among India’s top 25 leading minds in sustainability by the Economic Times.
+Harish Borah is an expert in cost-carbon studies in the building industry.
+As Principal Carbon Expert for ADW Developments (UK), he advises on Green Building Rating Systems and is building a community in India called ‘OnePointFive’ to facilitate climate leadership.
+His work is spread across the UK and European Union, the Middle East, and India.
+He made it to the list of India’s top 25 leading minds in sustainability by The Economic Times in 2021.

 This is the third part of a series supported by the QoC-CANSA Fellowship to report on Climate Change and cities in four nations of South Asia.
 The first essay details how the rapid urbanisation in Assam’s capital Guwahati has increased emissions.
 Their second essay delves into the human-induced factors that have contributed to the severe floods in Guwahati, Assam, in the past few years.